todorp3trov/SoftUni/03. Java-Advanced/01. Java-Advanced/01. Stacks-And-Queues/README.md

 - Consider using the **add()** method
 - You can either
   - add the elements and then pop them out
-  - r push them and reverse the stack
+  - or push them and reverse the stack

 ## 3. Decimal to Binary Converter